merledu/Riscv-Single-Cycle-Cores/Aghaas-Core/README.md

 ```ruby
 sbt
 ```

-When the terminal changes to this type
+The terminal will change to this type
 ```ruby
 sbt:Aghaas-Core>
 ```